KostasValeckas/PyLongslit/docs/configuration_file.rst

 only the parameters that are corrupting the run.

-The software has a method for checking the configuration file for errors (it checks if the provided file paths exist, some sanity-checks on the parameters, etc.).
+The software has a method for checking the configuration file for errors (it checks if the provided file paths exist, the raw data directories have files in them, some sanity-checks on the parameters, etc.).
 The method can be called by:

 .. code:: bash